snesrev/zelda3/README.md

 Some features have been added that are not supported by the original game.

+Secondary item slot on button X (Hold X in inventory to select).

 Support for MSU audio tracks.

 Support for enhanced aspect ratios of 16:9 or 16:10.